tpetkovich/FaithDiff-dev/README.md

 ---

 ### Contact
-If you have any question, please email `jychen9811@gmail.com`.
+If you have any questions, please feel free to reach me out at `jychen9811@gmail.com`.

 ---

+### Acknowledgments
+Our project is based on [diffusers](https://github.com/huggingface/diffusers/tree/main), [SUPIR](https://github.com/Fanghua-Yu/SUPIR).
+Thanks for their awesome works.